AakashSasikumar/SOPy/README.md

 ## Gizoogle

-Are you tired of writing your SOP in a professional manner always?
-Enter [Gizoogle](http://www.gizoogle.net/).
-With this tool, you can make your SOP as if Snoop Dog had written it.
+Wanna give your SOP a funny twist?
+We use [Gizoogle](http://www.gizoogle.net/) to make your SOP as if Snoop Dog had written it.

 Here is the "Gizooglified" version of the above example,